-- 5.13 Where an investigation into suspected Theft of Electricity confirms that actual Theft of Electricity has not occurred, the customer should be advised if further visits are required or the investigation is complete.
-Any faulty metering equipment identified should be exchanged or replaced as soon as practical. - 5.13 Where an investigation into suspected Theft of Electricity confirms that actual Theft of Electricity has occurred and can be proven, the licensees will be required to comply with the following requirements-set out in the following steps. - 5.155.14 The licensees will take reasonable steps to prevent the Theft of Electricity once detected at the earliest opportunity. - 5.165.15 In taking steps to prevent the Theft of Electricity once detected, the licensees shall ensure that: - its Statutory Disconnection Powers are only exercised where it reasonably believes that there is sufficient evidence to prove (on the balance of probabilities) that Theft of Electricity has been committed; - b) its Statutory Disconnection Powers are only exercised where it reasonably believes that there is sufficient evidence to prove (on the balance of probabilities) that the Theft of Electricity was committed by the current occupier (or owner) of the Premises; and - it does not mislead customers about the scope of its Statutory Disconnection Powers. - 5.16 The licensees will identify the person who either intentionally or by culpable negligence is responsible for the Theft of Electricity (referred to as the customer).
+- 5.136.1 Where an investigation into suspected Theft of Electricity confirms that actual Theft of Electricity has occurred and can be proven, the licensees Licensees will be required to comply with the requirements set out in the following steps. - 5.146.2 The licensees will take reasonable steps to prevent the Theft of Electricity once detected at the earliest opportunity. - 5.156.3 In taking steps to prevent the Theft of Electricity once detected, the licensees shall ensure that:Licensees may, after full assessment of the circumstances, including relevant safety considerations, apply its disconnection policy as granted under its Statutory Disconnection Powers. - a) its Statutory Disconnection Powers are only exercised where it reasonably believes that there is sufficient evidence to prove (on the balance of probabilities) that Theft of Electricity has been committed; - b) its Statutory Disconnection Powers are only exercised where it reasonably believes that there is sufficient evidence to prove (on the balance of probabilities) that the Theft of Electricity was committed by the current occupier (or owner) of the Premises; and - c) it does not mislead customers about the scope of its Statutory Disconnection Powers. - 5.16 The licensees will identify the person who either intentionally or by culpable negligence is responsible for the Theft of Electricity (referred to as the customer).

-&lt;sup>2 Note that Statutory Powers may be invoked for other reasons such as safety issues.
+&lt;sup>2Note that Statutory Powers may be invoked for other reasons such as safety issues.